-Last night after a somewhat awkward realization that I had just eaten an entire batch of this Spicy Roasted Cauliflower, again, I got to wondering about when cauliflower got to be so damn good ?
-I made three batches of this stuff in one week serving it up as a side with just about everything I’ve made with whatever isn’t consumed nibbled up as a snack the following day.
-Its even found its way into my salads and as filling for an egg burrito and simple scramble.
+I made three batches of this stuff in one week, serving it up as a side dish with just about everything I made all week long.
+Whatever wasn’t consumed immediately was nibbled up as a snack the following day.
+It even found its way into my salads and as extra filling for an egg burrito ( with some simple scramble.)

 This over the top cauliflower consumption begs the question: when did I start liking cauliflower so much?